Welcome!

 Founding VSI

-VSI’s activism, studies, and established legitimacy for the condition have been acknowledged by medical/scientific institutions and publications, such as WHO, Mayo Clinic, Cleveland Clinic, NIH, NIHR, NHS, Healthline, Frontiers in Neurology, Brain Communications, Annals of Neurology, Neurology (American Academy of Neurology), Journal of Neuro-Opthalmology, and PubMed.
+VSI’s efforts earned recognition from major medical and scientific institutions, including the WHO, Mayo Clinic, Cleveland Clinic, NIH, NIHR, NHS, Healthline, Frontiers in Neurology, Brain Communications, Annals of Neurology, Neurology (American Academy of Neurology), the Journal of Neuro-Ophthalmology, PubMed, and more.
+VSI also sponsored prominent events like the Daytime Emmy Awards and received support from public figures, including The Beatles’ Ringo Starr.

 What is Visual Snow?